 Konstanz is an easy city to get around.
 A lot of places can be reached on foot.
 If you're in the dorms near the HTWG campus, you can easily walk to your classes or into town in about 5 minutes.

 But Konstanz also has a good public transportation system.
+An extensive bus system will get you wherever you need to go.
 If you plan to use buses regularly, it is a good idea to buy a Student Ticket ("Studi-Ticket"), which is valid for unlimited trips on the city buses (and as far as Landschlacht in Switzerland) and even the ferry to Meersburg, which is a cool thing to do on the weekend (you can even take your bike on the ferry).
-The Student Ticket is a good deal at € 65 per semester.
-If you plan to do discover more parts of Germany by train you can buy the "Deutschlandticket", which allows you to take any local transport (no ICE) within Germany for only € 30 a month if you are younger than 27 (€ 49 if you are 27 and older).
+The Schottenplatz stop near the HTWG Konstanz campus is a major hub in the bus network.
+The Student Ticket is a good deal at € 56 per semester.